In this interview, we will be talking to the professional, dedicated and wonderfully creative Natalie Hewitt of Hewitt & Carr Architects

 What got you interested in the sector you are in?

-‘My early years were spent, like many other sport driven young adults, wanting to be a P.E teacher, however as my education progressed into A levels I realised that it wasn’t the career path for me.
+‘My early years were spent, like many other sport-driven young adults, wanting to be a P.E teacher, however as my education progressed into A levels I realised that it wasn’t the career path for me.
 Having achieved my highest grade at GCSE in Graphic Design I found myself forging an affinity with the process of turning a figment of my own imagination and creativity into something tangible.
-This fascination was reinforced at A level, and led to the success of my product design coursework.
-At the time I was chairperson of the school council and, due to a fire, circumstances dictated a need for new external seating.
-I therefore embarked on designing a new bench for the school, and am very proud that six were commissioned and paid for by local businesses.
+This fascination was reinforced at A level and led to the success of my product design coursework.
+At the time I was the chairperson of the school council and, due to a fire, circumstances dictated a need for new external seating.
+I, therefore, embarked on designing a new bench for the school, and am very proud that six were commissioned and paid for by local businesses.
 I believe it is this early success that gave me the determination and drive to succeed in everything I do.

 What do you love about your job?

 ‘Where do I start?
 To some, it looks like my job is just about drawing pictures and colouring them in but what they perhaps don’t realise is the amount of work that goes into it – after all, it has taken me 9 years of training to get to this level.